PayPal

 POST

-Headersx-user-secret-key- POWERBOARD_SECRET_KEY - This is your PowerBoard API Secret Key.
+Headersx-user-secret-key - POWERBOARD_SECRET_KEY - This is your PowerBoard API Secret Key.

-currency - string - Always set to 'AUD'.
+currency - string - Currency code (e.g., 'AUD').

-customer.payment_source.gateway_id - string - Unique Gateway ID for your PowerBoard PayPal service.
+customer.payment_source.gateway_id - string - PayPal Gateway ID.

 {